 If the dollar value of the item or medical service you have appealed meets certain minimum levels, you may be able to go on to additional levels of appeal.
-If the dollar value is less than the minimum level, you cannot appeal any further.
-If the dollar value is high enough, the written response you receive to your Level 2 Appeal will explain who to contact and what to do to ask for a Level 3 Appeal.
+If the dollar

 For most situations that involve appeals, the last three levels of appeal work in much the same way.
 Here is who handles the review of your appeal at each of these levels.